jamesdimartino/Emp2mSAM/README.md

 ## Prerequisites

-Install the following prerequisites in the following order in a clean environment:
+Install the following prerequisites in the following order in a clean environment USING PYTHON 3.9:

 ```bash
 # Install CUDA 12.1